ionelmc/python-aspectlib/docs/introduction.rst

 The weaver
 ==========

 Patches classes and functions with the given *aspect*.
 When used with a class it will patch all the methods.
+In AOP parlance these patched functions and methods are referred to as *cut-points*.

 Returns a :class:`~aspectlib.Rollback` object that can be used a context manager.
 It will undo all the changes at the end of the context.